 Cluster Right-Sizing Recommendations

 Kubecost can provide and implement recommendations for right-sizing your supported clusters to ensure they are configured in the most cost-effective way.
 Recommendations are available for any and all clusters.
-Kubecost in certain configurations is also capable of taking a recommendation and applying it directly to your cluster in one moment.
+In certain configurations, Kubecost is also capable of taking a recommendation and applying it directly to your cluster in one moment.
 These two processes should be distinguished respectively as viewing cluster recommendations vs. adopting cluster recommendations.

 Kubecost is also able to implement cluster sizing recommendations on a user-scheduled interval, known as continuous cluster right-sizing.